 - The origins of neckties date back about 2,000 years ago, all the way to the Quinn Dynasty when Shih Huang Ti’s Terracotta Warriors wore silk cords around their necks to signify their elite status.

 - Roman orators would use ties for the practical reason of warming their necks.
 During the Thirty Years War, France recruited Croatian mercenaries who wore colorful kerchiefs around their necks, which were what would later be called Cravats by the French.
 Following the trend of the French soldiers, the style was even taken up by the court of King Louis XIV, who even appointed a tie maker to the King who would prepare and manage the King's ties.
 By the mid-17th century, ties had spread across Europe.

 - In 1924, Jesse Langsdorf patented the modern tie.
-His experience as a tailor led him to discover that if the fabric were cut at a 45-degree angle, it would have an inherent elasticity and more appealing drape.
+His experience as a tailor led him to discover that if the fabric were cut at a 45-degree angle, it would have an inherent elasticity and a more appealing drape.
 The result was a more aesthetically pleasing tie and a more durable and long-lasting tie.
 His patent is the template for manufacturers worldwide.